python/cpython/Doc/library/asyncio.rst

       a class.
 For example, if you want to use a pre-created protocol instance, you can pass ``lambda: my_protocol``.

-   *options* are optional named arguments allowing to change how the connection is created:
+   Options allowing to change how the connection is created:

    * *ssl*: if given and not false, a SSL/TLS transport is created (by default a plain TCP transport is created).
 If *ssl* is